 - Function at the professional middle management level in the strategic leadership field. - Demonstrate effective written communication in an advanced strategic leadership environment. - Perform critical analysis of complex situations in strategic leadership and offer and evaluate alternative solutions. - Apply business knowledge, concepts, and frameworks to dynamic situations in strategic leadership. - Marshal and manage relevant resources in strategic leadership particularly in an uncertain global environment. - Integrate, apply, and synthesize knowledge across the functional area of strategic leadership. - Demonstrate awareness of and work effectively in a diverse organization within the strategic leadership field. - Recognize, analyze, and confront ethical and social responsibility issues in strategic leadership.

+LED 520 Cross-Cultural Communication and Leadership 4

-MGT 506 Strategic Leadership 4 l·
+MGT 506 Strategic Leadership 4

-MGT 508 Leadership of Teams 4 l·
+MGT 508 Leadership of Teams 4

-NCM 512 Negotiation Strategies 4 l·
+NCM 512 Negotiation Strategies 4

 Dual Degree

 Master of Science in Health Administration and Master of Business Administration (MSHA-MBA)